mapeditor/tiled/docs/reference/scripting.rst

     Returns the region of the layer that is covered with tiles.

 TileLayer.cellAt(x : int, y : int) : cell
     Returns the value of the cell at the given position.
+Can be used to query the flags and the tile ID, but does not currently allow getting a tile reference.

+TileLayer.flagsAt(x : int, y : int) : int
+    Returns the flags used for the tile at the given position.

+TileLayer.tileAt(x : int, y : int) : :ref:`script-tile`
+    Returns the tile used at the given position, or ``null`` for empty spaces.

+.. _script-tilelayer-edit:

+TileLayer.edit() : :ref:`script-tilelayeredit`
+    Returns an object that enables making modifications to the tile layer.

 .. _script-objectgroup: